lawjackelen/forecasting-batting-performance/README.md

 ## Modelling RDF and YDF
 Both the runs dataframe (RDF) and the opprpg (year dataframe aka YDF) were modelled using a Linear Regression with and without regularization, Random Forest Regression, and Support Vector Regression.
 Hyperparameters for Random Forest for RDF and YDF were tuned using Halving Grid Search, while SVM Regression used Grid Search.
 The findings were RDF performed best Linear Regression with Lasso feature selection for as score of 37.1% against a standard regression baseline of 0, while YDF performed best with Random Forest with a score of 96% against a standard regression baseline of 0.

 The predicted values on the test set were sent over to be used in modeling where they were combined with the rest of the features not included in RDF and YDF.
-The same regression model types were used and Random Forest Regression performed the best with a score of 37.3% against the 29% baseline.
+The same regression model types were used and Random Forest Regression performed the best with a score of 37.3% against the 31% baseline (the baseline was actually higher during this approach).

 Ultimately, separating RDF and YDF did not yield better results.